crowdsecurity/cs-standalone-php-bouncer/docs/USER_GUIDE.md

 - CrowdSec Local API Support
   - Handle `ip`, `range` and `country` scoped decisions
   - `Live mode` or `Stream mode`
+  - API key or TLS authentication
+  - AppSec remediation support (only with API key authentication)
 - Support IpV4 and Ipv6 (Ipv6 range decisions are yet only supported in `Live mode`)
 - Large PHP matrix compatibility: 7.2, 7.3, 7.4, 8.0, 8.1, 8.2 and 8.3
 - Built-in support for the most known cache systems Redis, Memcached and PhpFiles